 Frugal People Don’t Judge Spenders

 These might be fighting words within the frugal community, but real deal frugal people don’t judge.
-I have friends and family members who choose to spend their money the way they want, and while I don’t participate in that kind of spending, I never judge them over it.
+I have friends and family members who choose to spend their money the way they want, and while I don’t participate in that kind of spending, I never judge them.
 It’s their money, they can do what they want.
-Stop looking at other people’s papers, and work on ace-ing your own test.
+Stop looking at other people’s papers, and work on acing your own test.

 Frugal People Invest Wisely

-I really wanted to title this one “frugal people invest — period,” but some people invest but aren’t doing it wisely.
+I really wanted to title this one “frugal people invest — period,” but some people don’t invest wisely.
 Frugal people go through every single scenario, advantage and disadvantage before investing their time and/or money.
 Want to know if investing in something is worth it?
 Ask a frugal person.

 The Joneses?
 Who the heck are they?
 The fun part about frugal people is that their circle will never include friends that don’t share their values.
 Those values can evolve over the years, but there will never be a “Joneses” to attain to be like.
 Their circle will always be full of fun, frugal and fabulous people that don’t care what everyone else is doing.
 Looking for some friends to add to your frugal circle?
 You can find them in this group: A Full Life On Less.